josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 </div>

-For a service, instead of using `forRoot()`,  specify `providedIn: 'root'` on the service's `@Injectable()` decorator, which makes the service automatically available to the whole application and thus singleton by default.
+For a service, instead of using `forRoot()`,  specify `providedIn: 'root'` on the `@Injectable()` decorator of the service, which makes the service automatically available to the whole application and thus singleton by default.

 `RouterModule` also offers a `forChild()` static method for configuring the routes of lazy-loaded modules.